medo64/Medo.Uuid7/README-EFCore.md

 Medo.Uuid7.EntityFrameworkCore
 ==============================

-The UUID7 library is an implementation of the UUID version 7 and 4 as defined in [the RFC 9562][rfc9562], which introduces a time-ordered value field derived from the timestamp source.
+The UUID7 library is an implementation of the UUID version 7 (time-ordered) and version 4 (fully random) as defined in [the RFC 9562][rfc9562].
 It offers improved entropy characteristics compared to versions 1 or 6 of the UUID standard.
 The inherent monotonicity of UUID version 7 makes it an excellent choice for utilization as a binary database key.

 Features:
 * Time-ordered value field: UUID7 utilizes the widely implemented Unix Epoch